Parsa-Rajabi/CMPT-276/docs/project.md

   - Unit tests for each feature (automated)
   - Integration tests for each feature (automated)
   - Real user testing for each feature (manual)
+    - This should be drawn from your classmates (peer testing session)
 - Application interface should follow Jakob Nielsen's 10 Usability Heuristics
   - [Link to Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics//)
   - [Link to Video Playlist on Heuristics](https://www.youtube.com/playlist?list=PLJOFJ3Ok_idtb2YeifXlG1-TYoMBLoG6I)